-Recruitment is the process which links the employers with the employees.
+Recruitment is the process that links employers with the employees.
 Employing the right people for your business is an important part of the organization.
-Having a good recruitment process is essential to attract the right employees for your organization needs.
-The process should be cost effective as well as time effective which involves searching, interviewing, hiring and training to make the search for the candidates much more efficient.
+Having a good recruitment process is essential to attract the right employees for your organization’s needs.
+The process should be cost-effective as well as time effective which involves searching, interviewing, hiring and training to make the search for the candidates much more efficient.

 - Recruitment Planning

 The first stage of the recruitment process is Recruitment Planning, it involves drafting a comprehensive job specification for a vacant position, outlining the minor and major responsibilities, the skills, experience, and qualifications needed.